10 Things You MUST Know about

 - Social media profiles

 They will find any shred of evidence they can use to paint you in a bad light.
-And if they can suggest your injuries may not be affecting you as much as you claim, they will.
+And if they can suggest your injuries may not be affecting you as much as you claim, they will take that opportunity.

-While past medical history and employment records really have no bearing at all on making a personal injury claim related to a recent accident, if a defense attorney can "prove" a pattern of delinquency or link previous ailments and injuries to those you're suffering at the moment it could effectively limit the amount of compensation you will be awarded.
+While your past medical history and employment records really have no bearing at all on making a personal injury claim related to a recent accident, if a defense attorney can prove a pattern of delinquency or link previous ailments and injuries to those you're suffering at the moment, it could effectively limit the amount of compensation you will be awarded.

 - Medical documentation

 7. It May Take Years to Successfully Make a Personal Injury Claim